eCubed/DevNotes/ffmpeg-glossary.md

 # FFMPEG Glossary

+**aspect ratio**.
+The ratio of a video or image's width to height.
+4:3 was the ratio for desktop monitors and TVs in the 90s.
+Much of today's screens are 16:9.
+If we took the dimensions of a video or image and reduced them to their lowest terms, we get an aspect ratio.
+Resolutions with the same aspect ratio have a linear relationship, which means that one visual of a certain resolution, when crammed or stretched into the space of another resolution (of the same aspect ratio), will maintain proportion.

 **base frame rate**.
 24 or 30 frames per second, typically used for shooting typical videos.

 **bit rate.** How much data it takes for the CPU to play 1 second worth of a clip.
 Higher values mean greater detail, though larger file, thus computationally